 Women on the Water Racing Event

-The second annual Women on the Water ("WOW") event is set to happen in September on Saturday the 10th.
-Watch for the NOR and registration information coming soon.
+The second annual Women on the Water ("WOW") event is set to happen in September on Saturday the 9th.
+To register and to learn more, click here!

 Women's Dinghy Training

-Learn to Sail is offering sail training on the double handed Club 420s on Wednesay evenings.
+Learn to Sail is offering sail training on the double handed Club 420s on Wednesday evenings.

 The program runs in for four (4) week blocks through July and August, every Wednesday from 6pm-9pm